zero-os/0-templates/templates/gateway/README.md

 PortForward:
 - `protocols`: IPProtocol enum
 - `srcport`: Port to forward from
-- `srcip`: IPAddress to forward from
+- `srcnetwork`: Network name to get the src ip from
 - `dstip`: IPAddress to forward to
 - `dstport`: Port to forward to
 - `name`: portforward name